 If you have a qualified HDHP and are otherwise eligible, contributing to your HSA offers tax benefits too.
 Like your 401(k), the money goes in before taxes.
 The key difference is, the balance grows tax-free.
 Best of all, you won't pay taxes for qualified withdrawals.
 The balance can be used to pay for eligible medical expenses anytime.

 Saving on taxes three times is pretty sweet.
 The only problem is you can't contribute without an HDHP if you have other health coverage that pays before the deductible.
-Also, HSAs have much lower limits — $3,600 for those participating in the health plan as an individual or $7,200 for families.
-Over the course of your life, it won't be possible to accumulate as much as your 401(k).
+Also, HSAs have much lower limits — $3,650 for those participating in the health plan as an individual or $7,300 for families in 2022.
+Over the course of your life, it may not be possible to accumulate as much as your 401(k).
 Still, you'll be happy there's extra money earmarked for healthcare in retirement.

 Which account should I contribute to first?